afcarl/deep.rl.seminar/README.md

 ```

 ### Acknowledgement:
-Code is based on Open AI gym and Tensorflow
+* Code is based on Open AI gym and Tensorflow
+* Excercise idea is taken from - TAU Advanced ML class. http://adv-ml-2017.wikidot.com/